-Title [optional] should be understandable for humans.
-This title that will be displayed within the viewer for the dataset selection.
-If omitted, the key title from the dataset metadata will be used.
-If that is missing too, the identifier will be used.
+Title [mandatory] should be understandable for humans and this is the title that will be displayed within the viewer for the dataset selection.

 BoundingBox [optional] may be set in order to restrict the region which is served from a certain datacube.
-The notation of the BoundingBox is [lon_min,lat_min,lon_max,lat_max].
+The notation of the BoundingBox is [lon\min,lat\min,lon\max,lat\max].

-FileSystem [mandatory] is set to "s3" which lets xcube serve know, that the datacube is located in the cloud.
+FileSystem [mandatory] is set to "obs" which lets xcube serve know, that the datacube is located in the cloud (obs is the abbreviation for object storage).